sdiehl/wiwinwlh/tutorial.md

 Parsing
 =======

+Parser combinators were originally developed in the Haskell programming language and the last 10 years have seen a massive amount of refinement and improvements on parser combinator libraries.
+Today Haskell has an amazing parser ecosystem.

 Parsec
 ------

-For parsing in Haskell it is quite common to use a family of libraries known as *Parser Combinators* which let us write code to generate parsers which themselves looks very similar to the parser grammar itself!
+For parsing in Haskell it is quite common to use a family of libraries known as *Parser Combinators* which let us write code to generate parsers which themselves from an abstract description of thee grammar described with combinators.

               Combinators
 -----------   ------------
 ``<|>``       The choice operator tries to parse the first argument before proceeding to the second.
-Can be chained sequentially to generate a sequence of options.
 ``many``      Consumes an arbitrary number of patterns matching the given pattern and returns them as a list.
 ``many1``     Like many but requires at least one match.
 ``optional``  Optionally parses a given pattern returning its value as a Maybe.
 ``try``       Backtracking operator will let us parse ambiguous matching expressions and restart with a different pattern.

+`<|>` can be chained sequentially to generate a sequence of options.

 There are two styles of writing Parsec, one can choose to write with monads or with applicatives.